AcuGIS/GeoSync/docs/source/quickstart.rst

 Short Version
 ------------

-1. On the Server page, add your Mergin Maps server.
+1. On the Server page, add your QFieldCloud, Mergin Maps and ArcGIS Survey123 server(s).

-2. On the Project page, add your project.
-You can have a PostGIS database created for you automatically or you can connect to an existing PostGIS database.
+2. On the Database menu, select an existing PostGIS database, or create a new PostGIS database to synchronize data to.

+3. On the Project menu, add your project(s).

+4. On the Daemons page, select the interval to check for updates and set file retention.

-3. On the Service page, start the service.
+5. On the Service page, start the service.

 That's it!